 Jail Policies and Procedures

 The jail intake procedure takes you through the following steps:

 - They’ll put you in a holding cell.
 If the jail is really busy, you may not be processed immediately.

-- First, will answer some simple questions, such as what is your legal name, your address, birthdate and a contact person.
+- First, will answer some simple questions, such as what your legal name is, your address, birthdate and a contact person.

 - They’ll also ask about your mental and medical history.

 - You will be issued an inmate number.

 - Any property you have will be taken away from you and stored until you are released.

 - They will let you use the phone in order to call family, friends, or bail bondsman.